Nurou/java-programming/data/part-6/3-introduction-to-testing.md

 Testien suorittaminen luo output-välilehdelle (tyypillisesti NetBeansin alalaidassa) tulosteen, jossa on testiluokkakohtaiset tilastot.
 Alla olevassa esimerkissä on suoritettu pakkauksessa laskin olevan testiluokan LaskinTest testit.
 Testejä suoritettiin 1, joista yksikään ei epäonnistunut -- epäonnistuminen tarkoittaa tässä sitä, että testin testaama toiminnallisuus ei toiminut oletetusti. -->

-In the calculatorInitialValueZero method a calculator object is first created.
+ We initially create calculator object in the calculatorInitialValueZero method.
 The assertEquals method provided by the JUnit test framework is then used to check the value.
-The method is imported from the Assert class with the import Static command, and it's given the expected value as a parameter - 0 in this instance - and the value returned by the calculator.
+The method is imported from the Assert class with the import Static command, and it's given the expected value as a parameter - 0 in this instance - and also the value returned by the calculator.
 If the values of the assertEquals method values ​​differ, the test will not pass.
 Each test method should have an "annotation" `@ Test`.
 This tells the JUnit test framework that this is an executable test method.

 To run the tests, select the project with the right-mouse button and click Test.

 Running the tests prints to the output tab (typically at the bottom of NetBeans) that contains some information specific to each test class.
 In the example below, tests of the CalculatorTest class from the package are executed.
-The number of tests executed were 1, none of which failed -- failure in this context means that the functionality tested by the test did not work as expected. ->
+The number of tests executed were 1, none of which failed -- failure in this context means that the functionality that the test was testing did not work as expected. ->

 <!-- <sample-output>